Halloween History, Tutorials, Recipes, Pumpkin Carving and More….

 As one of the world’s oldest holidays, Halloween is still celebrated today in several countries around the globe, but it is in North America and Canada that it maintains its highest level of popularity.
 Every year, 65% of Americans decorate their homes and offices for Halloween…a percentage exceeded only by Christmas.
 Halloween is the holiday when the most candy is sold and is second only to Christmas in terms of total sales.

-Halloween, the three millennium old, famous folklore celebration has its roots in the Celtic and the Anglo-Saxon world let see when and how did it get to France?
-How do the French people celebrates Halloween?
+Halloween, the three millennia-old, famous folklore celebration has its roots in the Celtic and Anglo-Saxon world let see when and how did it get to France?
+How do the French people celebrate Halloween?
 Let’s take a closer look.

 Stores and commercial centers decorate their windows and pastry and candy shops sell sweets and chocolate using the theme of Halloween.